 43 Chinatown-ro, Jung-gu, Incheon · Jjajangmyeon ₩10,000 · Seafood jjamppong ₩10,000

 Korea's most historically significant Chinese restaurant — the building credited with originating Korean jjajangmyeon around 1908.
-The free museum is next door.
+The museum is next door.
 Open daily 10:00–21:30. -

 Yeongyeong (연경)